Sprouted Wild Yeasted Whole Wheat Bread

 Find more Wild-yeasted recipes on Veganbaking.net

-Sprouted Wild Yeasted Whole Wheat Bread Recipe3 ½ cups wheat berries
+Sprouted Wild Yeasted Whole Wheat Bread Recipe3 ½ cups wheat berries (hard red winter wheat preferred)

 1 ¼ teaspoon salt